Genetic history of North Africa

-The genetic history of North Africa encompasses the genetic history of the people of North Africa.
-The most important source of gene flow to North Africa from the Neolithic Era onwards was from Western Asia, while the Sahara desert to the south and the Mediterranean Sea to the north were also important barriers to gene flow from sub-Saharan Africa and parts of Europe in prehistory.
-However, North Africa is connected to Western Asia via the Isthmus of Suez and the Sinai peninsula, while at the Straits of Gibraltar, North Africa and Europe are separated by only 15 km, similarly Malta, Sicily, Canary Islands, Lampedusa and Crete are close to the coasts of North Africa, with the indigenous Guanche people of the Canary Islands being Berber.
+The most important source of gene flow to North Africa from the Neolithic Era onwards was from Western Asia, whereas the Sahara Desert to the south and the Mediterranean Sea to the north formed barriers to gene flow from the rest of Africa (sub-Saharan Africa) and parts of Europe in prehistory.
+North Africa is connected to Western Asia via the Isthmus of Suez and the Sinai Peninsula, while at the Straits of Gibraltar, North Africa and Europe are separated by only 15 km, similarly Malta, Sicily, Canary Islands, Lampedusa and Crete are close to the coasts of North Africa, with the indigenous Guanche people of the Canary Islands being North African Berbers.

-North Africa is a genetically heterogenous and diverse region, and is characterized by its diverse ethnic groups, the main ones being Arabs, Berbers and Copts (in Egypt).
-North African populations show a complex and heterogeneous genetic structure that has been described as an amalgam of at least four different ancestral components from the Middle East, sub-Saharan Africa, Europe and also indigenous North Africans who are genetically distinct from these three.
+North Africa is a genetically heterogenous and diverse region, and is characterized by its diverse ethno-linguistic groups, the main ones being Arabic and Berber-speaking people.
+Although historically and sociologically this consideration is assumed, no genetic differences have been reported between Arabs and Berbers when analyzing individual genetic markers.
+North African populations show a complex and heterogeneous genetic structure that has been described as an amalgam of at least four different ancestral components from the Middle East in particular, sub-Saharan Africa, Europe and also indigenous North Africans who are genetically distinct from these three.
 Although North Africa has experienced gene flows from the surrounding regions, it has also experienced long periods of genetic isolation.
 Some genetic studies have been criticised for their interpretation and categorisation of African genetic data.

 Current scientific debate is concerned with determining the relative contributions of different periods of gene flow to the current gene pool of North Africans.
 Anatomically modern humans are known to have been present in North Africa during the Middle Paleolithic (300,000 years ago), as attested by the by Jebel Irhoud 1.
-Without morphological discontinuity, the Aterian was succeeded by the Iberomaurusian industry, whose lithic assemblages bore close relations with the Cro-Magnon cultures of Europe and Western Asia, rather than to the contemporary cultures of sub-Saharan Africa or the Horn of Africa.
+Without morphological discontinuity, the Aterian was succeeded by the Iberomaurusian industry.
 The Iberomaurusian industry was succeeded by the heavily West Asian influenced Capsian industry (8000 BC to 2700 BC) in the eastern part of North Africa (Egypt, Libya, Tunisia, eastern Algeria and Malta).